Table of Contents

 Source: PropTiger DataLabs

-However, those expecting any reduction in property prices, in the medium to long term, might be disappointed as property values, if anything, are likely to show an upward movement in the post-Coronavirus world, based on several factors.
+Some, however, beg to differ from the likes of Kapoor and Parekh.
+This segment is of the opinion that those expecting any reduction in property prices, in the medium to long term, might be disappointed as property values, if anything, are likely to show an upward movement in the post-Coronavirus world, based on several factors.